tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 or PE reads.

 The following generates a fully populated *`systemPipeR`* workflow environment (here for RNA-Seq) in the current working directory of an R session.
-At this time the package includes workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq, and Ribo-Seq.
+The `systemPipeRdata` package provides preconfigured workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq, and Ribo-Seq.
-Templates for additional NGS applications will be provided in the future.
+Additional, templates are available on the project web site [here](https://systempipe.org/).

 ``` r
 systemPipeRdata::genWorkenvir(workflow = "rnaseq")